-Hyaluronic acid is used to treat osteoarthritis, a condition that affects the joints.
-It may be used to treat osteoarthritis of the knee.
+Hyaluronic acid (brand names Synvisc, Osteoartz) is used to treat osteoarthritis, a condition that affects the joints.
+It is most commonly used to treat osteoarthritis of the knee.
 It is not used as a treatment for rheumatoid arthritis.

 In a normal joint a layer of cartilage or gristle covers the ends of the bones.
 Cartilage helps the joint move smoothly and cushions the ends of the bones.
 In osteoarthritis cartilage breaks down and becomes thin.
 This leaves the ends of the bones unprotected and the joint loses its ability to move smoothly.